iNOfutta/Superset-with-Keycloak-OIDC-Integration/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- PostgreSQL database (local or remote)
+- PostgreSQL or MySQL database (local or remote)
 - Keycloak server with OIDC client configured
 - SSL certificates (for production)
 - Python 3.7+ (for Flask-OIDC compatibility)